sanjanacheerla/passel_public/README.md

 # Setup
 **Note: There will be a setup video uploaded by August 1 2022 so that you can follow the video step by step as well as having the instructions below to follow.**

 Set up consists of the 3 following sections.
 Please follow each section carefully, if you run into issues reach out via the  [discord support server](https://discord.gg/wmSsKCX).
 It would be easy to do this setup if you are the server owner or have administrator permissions.
-You MUST do the setup on a laptop.
+You MUST do the setup on a laptop or computer.

 ## 1. Create a Discord bot in the developer portal
 You must first create a discord bot account in the [discord developer portal](https://discord.com/developers/applications).